freasy/moonraker/README.md

   - A suite of containers which allow you to run Klipper in Docker.
 Includes support for Octoprint and Moonraker.
 - [mainsail-docker](https://github.com/mainsail-crew/mainsail-docker) by un!t
   - A complete stack including mainsail as the frontend, klipper and moonraker as a service, it features service restart, full updateable (only system updates require pulling a new docker image).
-Numpy and packages for adxl345 resonance functionality are also included and precompiled.
+  - Numpy and packages for adxl345 resonance functionality are also included and precompiled.
+  - Multi printer per host ist possible and easy to setup

 ### Changes